sckott/rforcats/index.md

 ```

+__Matrices__

+Think of a matrix in R like a `data.frame` with all the same type of data, only numeric, only character, etc. A matrix is technically a special case of a [two-dimensional array](link).

+We'll not dig into these further since I'm guessing since you're a cat, you'll be more of a `data.frame` kind of animal.

 ## <a href="#lists" name="lists"/>#</a> Lists

 Lists are sorta crazy.
 They are kinda like vectors, but not.
 Using our cat tail anology again, lists are like cat tails in that they can be short or long, but they can also vary in width.
 That is, they can hold any type of object.
-Whereas vectors can only hold one type of object (only `character` for example), lists can hold for example, a data.frame and a number, or a data.frame and another list!
+Whereas vectors can only hold one type of object (only `character` for example), lists can hold for example, a `data.frame` and a `numeric`, or a `data.frame` and another `list`!
 The way we make a list is via the function `list`

 ```r